rockettheme/docs/Docs/wordpress/themes/chapelco/demo_footer.md

 This widget tells WordPress to start a new widget column beginning with the widget placed directly below the divider in the section.

 ### Text
 The second Text widget in the section is made a lot like the other.
-You'll need to enter the following in the main text field.
+You will need to enter the following in the main text field.

 ~~~
 <div class="gantry-width-10 gantry-width-block">